kiwicom/orbit/packages/orbit-components/src/InputGroup/README.md

 ## Functional specs

+- `error` or `help` defined on children will be displayed to user from left to right, only one error at a time will be displayed until resolved.

 - The `error` prop overwrites the `help` prop, due to higher priority.

 - Define `error` or `help` only for the **InputGroup**.
 Any `error` or `help` in InputField or Select won't be displayed.